Chairlift Creussans

 What is the Creussans chairlift?

-This chairlift offers easy access and has a vertical drop of about 220 meters.
-The route starts at the end of the Arcalís road, at an altitude of 2,220 meters, and follows the path along the river until reaching the lake.
+This chairlift offers easy access and a vertical drop of around 220 meters.
+The route begins at the end of the Arcalís road, at an altitude of 2,625 meters.

-With the Creussans chairlift, you'll also get very close to the peak of Peyreguils, where the Tristaina Solar Viewpoint is located.
-With a length of 1,060 meters, the journey on the ski lift takes between 15 and 20 minutes.
-It offers a spectacular view that will leave you amazed.
+The Creussans chairlift also takes you very close to Peyreguils peak, where the Tristaina Solar Viewpoint is located.
+With a total length of 1,060 meters, the ride takes between 15 and 20 minutes and provides truly breathtaking views.

 Your photo in Creussans